 This course is designed to give the student a basic understanding of normal human body movement as related to skeletal, articular, neurological and muscular systems.
 Anatomical palpation and biomechanical principles are also included.
 This course allows students to focus on the key concepts of the musculoskeletal system.
-It draws upon content from SCIC 201 (Anatomy and Physiology).
+It draws upon content from BIOL 201 (Anatomy and Physiology).
 It is offered in the second semester of the first year of the curriculum design.
-(Co/Prerequisite: SCI201R, Matriculation in OTA, PTA, Massage Therapy Programs, SCI111R for Massage therapy students, or the permission of instructor)
+(Co/Prerequisite: BIOL201R, Matriculation in OTA, PTA or the permission of instructor)